Welcome to today's edition of the Rush 24-7 podcast.

 Is it possible that this time the October surprise was tried in August?

-And in the garbage issue of brave little Georgia struggling for its survival, the garbage issue.
+And that the garbage issue of brave little Georgia struggling for its survival, the garbage issue.

-The guard see it in these in Sheer's mind, Have you noticed how many people are happy at the Chinese looking so good in the Olympics in the media?
+See, in Scheer's mind, have you noticed how many people are happy at the Chinese looking so good in the Olympics in the media?

 He's sick.